AviatrixSystems/Docs/HowTos/fqdn_viewlog.rst

 To configure, go to Security -> Egress Control -> Egress FQDN Gateway View.
 Select a gateway, click Actions -> Edit Pass-through.
 Select subnet or multi select subnets to allow bypass the filter.

-To configure, select one gateway, click Actions.
+To configure, select one gateway, click Actions -> Edit Pass-through.
+Select one or multiple source subnets in the VPC and click Add to allow these subnets to be bypassed.
+You can also enter IP address range manually.
+Enter a list of IPs separated by comma..